sneakyx/egroupwareserver/README.md

 If there's a new version of egroupware, You have to start the setup and update the database!
 (But egroupware will tell You this!)

 # Additional info
-Change alle passwords from 1234 to Your own password.
+Change all passwords from 1234 to Your own password.

 Remember to put the following informations external, otherwise all data will be lost after restarting or updating the image:
 - folder for egroupware